 There are a number of critters, both large and small, that can munch happily on your hard-earned broccoli plants and lead to broccoli plants dying.
 Let’s take a glance at some of the most common ones:

 There are many different types of caterpillars that enjoy dining on brassicas.
 The most common that you’re likely to find on your broccoli plant is the cabbage worm.
 This is the grub that eventually turns into the cabbage white butterfly – a pretty creature, but one that has a voracious appetite in its infancy.

-The caterpillars are easy to spot with the naked eye, commonly being white with black markings.
+The caterpillars are easy to spot with the naked eye, commonly being green with fine yellow lines across its back.
 You may notice small holes appearing in your broccoli leaves.
 You may even see some leaves which appear skeletal since so much has been eaten away.

 If caterpillars are left unchecked, the damage they can cause your broccoli may eventually result in death.
 Mild infestations can usually be kept in check by removing caterpillars by hand.

 The best method of keeping them at bay, as with much pest control, is via prevention rather than treatment.
 Insect-proof mesh or fine netting over the plants can prevent the laying of caterpillar eggs in the first place.